+Prerequisite : STAT1211

+Courses

-Prerequisite : STAT 1211 Courses Course Objectives • To make the student familiar with cellular and mobile communication system and limitations of 2G, 3G and beyond.
+Course Objectives : To make the student familiar with cellular and mobile communication system and limitations of 2G, 3G and beyond.
 To identify the basic requirements of cellular concept, frequency reuse, hand-off strategies, channel assignment strategies, interference and system capacity.
 To analyze and understand the fading channel and their models.
-To understand the mobile data networks and different types of cellular communication standards.
-Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Explain the basic principles of mobile PLO-1 communication system.
-CLO-2: Illustrate the frequency reuse and handoff PLO-3 strategies.
-CLO-3: Examine the effect of interference (CCI & PLO-4 CLO-3: Examine the effect of interference (CCI & PLO-4 ACI) and corresponding system capacity.
-CLO-4: Analyze the channel planning of a cellular PLO-7 network.
-CLO-5: Classify the small-scale and large-scale fading and effects.
-PLO-1 CLO-6: Determine the type of appropriate model PLO-2 for wireless fading channel.
-CLO-7: Explain mobile data network and their protocol.
-PLO-5 CLO-8: Compare various generations of mobile communication standards.
-PLO-8 communication standards.
+Students will be able to understand the mobile data networks and different types of cellular communication standards.

+Course Learning : Students who successfully complete the course CLO-PLO

+Outcomes (CLOs) will be able to: Mapping

+CLO-1: Explain the basic principles of mobile PLO-1

+communication system.

+CLO-2: Illustrate the frequency reuse and handoff PLO-3

+strategies.

+CLO-3: Examine the effect of interference (CCI & PLO-4

+ACI) and corresponding system capacity.

+CLO-4: Analyze the channel planning of a cellular PLO-7

+network.

+CLO-5: Classify the small-scale and large-scale PLO-1

+fading and effects.

+CLO-6: Determine the type of appropriate model PLO-2

+for wireless fading channel.
+DI O Z

+CLO-7: Explain mobile data network and their PLO-5

+protocol.

+CLO-8: Compare various generations of mobile PLO-8

+communication standards.